classico-trad-ecletico/comparative-histories/chapter.md

 history".
 Many textbooks from the 19^th^ and 20^th^ centuries adopted a *comparative method*, notably Banister Fletcher's eponymous book [@fletcher:1896history].
-However, criticism has become so central to our understanding of the "task" of history as outlined by Manfredo
+However, criticism has become so central to our understanding of the "task" of history as outlined by
 @tafuri:1968teorie that comparative studies are now scarcely acknowledged as a form *history*.
 Despite this, the comparative form has a stronger claim to being *architecture*.
 This contrast has spilled over